Pond Filtration 101

 Third Part Is The Waterfall Filter System

 The water that enters the skimmer is pumped up through the biological Biofalls filter unit, through the filter media, and microscopic bacteria located in this media go to work scrubbing the pond clean of green water.
 Lava Rock or BioBalls are located in this unit.
 By combining both mechanical and biological filtration, the Ecosystem does the maintenance for you, reducing your work and increasing your enjoyment.
 In the past, people have used the Lava Rocks in mesh bags on top of these mats.
 We have found, in our research that the lava rocks will eventually clog and recommend they be replaced every two years.
-Back To ListThese rocks are also heavy and cumbersome to remove and clean.
-Bioballs are easier to handle and will hold more good bacteria.
-To guarantee that you have seeded the bacteria into the filter media in the Biofalls, it is important to use the beneficial bacteria on the start up of your system in the spring and continue to use on a regular basis throughout the growing season.

 Fourth Part Is The Rocks & Gravel